 • Updated the Compliance Checker to reflect the ‘Final draft’ of the AI Act.

-Data Privacy: We are required to store your inputs from this form, including your email address, in order to email your results to you.
+Data Privacy: In order to email your results to you we are required to store your inputs from this form, including your email address.
 If you do not use the email function, none of your data will be stored.
 We do not store any other data that could be used to identify you or your device.
 If you wish to remain anonymous, please use an email address that does not reveal your identity.
 We do not share any of your data with any other parties.
 If you would like your data to be deleted from our servers, please contact taylor@futureoflife.org

 Frequently Asked Questions